Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 - So far this season Southern Miss has two wins against the spread.

-- The Golden Eagles have covered the spread once this year when underdogs by 16.5 points or more (in three chances).
+- The Golden Eagles have been underdogs by 16.5 points or more three times this year and covered the spread once.

-- Southern Miss' games this year have hit the over on just two of 10 set point totals (20%).
+- Southern Miss' games this season have hit the over on just two of 10 set point totals (20%).

-- The Golden Eagles have turned the ball over eight more times (25 total) than the Bulldogs have forced a turnover (17) this season.
+- The Golden Eagles have turned the ball over 25 times this season, eight more turnovers than the Bulldogs have forced (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.